-This issue of the Leadership Update contains valuable information to support you in your work and to inform you of how to access high-quality professional learning activities for school leaders in Alberta throughout the year.
+This edition of the Leadership Update contains valuable information to support you in the work that you do and to inform you of some ways you can access high-quality professional learning activities for school leaders in Alberta throughout the year.
 This update contains time-sensitive professional learning opportunities for the fall, and international exchange and research project opportunities in Spain, Germany and Iceland.